dattanchu/pymodoro/README.md

 executable file (binary, bash script, Python script, etc) which you want to run when the associated event happens.

-- `pomodoro_start`: runs whenever the pomodoro is started
+- `pomodoro_start`: runs whenever a pomodoro is started
-- `pomodoro_complete`: runs whenever the pomodoro completes by the timer elapsing
+- `pomodoro_complete`: runs whenever a pomodoro completes by the timer elapsing
-- `pomodoro_end`: runs whenever the pomodoro ends, whether by elapsing or by the user terminated it manually (by deleting the session file)
+- `pomodoro_end`: runs whenever a pomodoro ends, whether by elapsing or by the user terminated it manually (by deleting the session file)
+- `break_complete`: runs whenever a break ends completes by the timer elapsing
+- `idle_start`: runs whenever the idle state starts (which only happens when the session file is deleted)

 ## Credits